 Permanent residence permit in accordance with the Swedish Upper Secondary School Act

-• residence permit with refugee or subsidiary protection status, or due to impediments to enforcement or particularly or exceptionally distressing circumstances, and have studied as part of an introductory programme at some time during the temporary law’s period of validity
+Up until the Upper Secondary School Act expires on 20 January you can also receive permanent residence permit in accordance with the act if you have a residence permit with refugee or subsidiary protection status, or due to impediments to enforcement or particularly or exceptionally distressing circumstances, and have studied as part of an introductory programme at some time during the temporary law’s period of validity.

 To be granted a permanent residence permit, it is a requirement that you

-In order for the Swedish Migration Agency to be able to assess whether you can support yourself financially on your income, you will have to answer questions about your housing costs and your travel costs to and from work.
+In order for the Swedish Migration Agency to be able to assess whether you can support yourself financially on your income, you will have to answer questions about both your income and expenses, for instance your housing costs and your travel costs to and from work.
 Regardless of whether you are supporting yourself financially as an employee or a self-employed person, you must therefore attach documents showing your housing costs.

 There are also various additional requirements, depending on whether you are supporting yourself financially as an employee or a self-employed person.
 You can combine your incomes from multiple jobs, multiple companies of yours or from both employment and self-employment.
 If you wish to combine incomes from multiple jobs, all jobs must meet the requirements set out below.